OAuth-Apis/apis/README.md

 ### Tests

-Optionally you can build the entire project with the integration tests enables
+Optionally you can build the entire project with the integration and selenium tests enabled

 mvn clean install -P integration